Deputy Head of Education -

 Emergency Medicine Registrar UBHT

 I am an Emergency Medicine Registrar based in Bristol.
 I grew up in Devon and trained in London and the South East.
 I am delighted to return to the South West!
 My interests are education, pre-hospital care, trauma, resuscitation.
 Within education I focus on multidisciplinary teaching, multiagency projects and violence reduction.
-It will be a privilege to work as part of the Leaning and Development team at SWASFT.
+It will be a privilege to work as part of the Learning and Development team at SWASFT.